chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 <img src={require('./images/twitter/callback-url.png').default} width="450" alt="callback-url" border="1px, 1px, 1px, 1px" />

 Complete the rest of the details in the authentication settings and click on "Save".
 And it's ready to use.
-Use all the api keys in your setup.
+Use all the API keys in your setup.

-## 2. Create Twitter api project
+## 2. Create Twitter API project

-There is one more way to create twitter app. instead of standalone app create a project and add the app in the project.
+There is one more way to create a Twitter app.
+Instead of a standalone app, create a project and add the app to the project.

-### Add a project details
+### Add project details

-Add project name, select project type, add project description
+Add project name, select project type, add a project description

 #### Click on create project